 Click here: How much does it cost to get a Patent in India.

-An application for a patent in India must contain:
+A patent application in India must contain:

 1. An Application to the Patent Office of India for grant of patent made out in Form 01.